FordLabs/retroquest/ui/README.md

 This command will execute the unit tests once and then generate a code coverage report

-### Testing Strategy
-While not perfect, this site makes heavy use of automated testing.
-Engineers are encouraged to follow a "test-first" or test driven development approach to ensure confidence that the application works after a code change is made.
-This code base incorporates the following types of testing:
-- Unit - confirms that an isolated block of code works properly
-- UI - confirms that the user interface behaves as expected when the user interacts with it
-- End to End - Simulates a user executing common tasks in a browser

 ### UI Testing

 This code base uses [Angular Testing Library](https://testing-library.com/docs/angular-testing-library/intro/) to validate most UI test cases.
 These test cases are run when the unit test cases are run.
+Unit test cases are placed alongside src files and follow the naming convention *.ui.spec.ts.

 Jest+Angular Testing Library uses JSDOM to simulate a browser.
 There are some UI test cases where JSDOM is insufficient to simulat the test scenario in which the UI test case is included in the Cypress End to End testing suite.
+Instances where it is appropriate to use Cypress instead of Jest:
+- Routing
+- CSS Style verification

 ### End to End Testing